Generic Name: sevelamer (se-VEL-a-mer)

 Constipation; diarrhea; gas; indigestion; mild stomach pain; nausea; vomiting.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); severe or persistent constipation or stomach pain; trouble swallowing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Renagel:

 Store Renagel at 77 degrees F (25 degrees C).
 Brief storage between 59 and 86 degrees F (15 and 30 degrees C) is allowed.
-Store in a tightly closed container.
+Store in the original packaging.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Do not use after the expiration date.
 Keep Renagel out of the reach of children and away from pets.